youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 	Well, I should be laughing right now.

-The song sputters to an end, arpeggios on B and G chords slowing to a halt.
+The song sputters to an end, B and G chord arpeggios slowing to a halt.
 The story closes just as it began: in silence.

 “He was bored and tired of my laments.”
 A sigh.
 I watched Jesus’s eyes glaze over, staring at the pathetic sight that lay before him.
 I gazed back, and said, “Well, I should be laughing right now…”